Whistleblower channels are secure systems that let employees report workplace issues anonymously. Here’s what you need to know:

 - Improve workplace culture and trust

-- Avoid legal/financial risks from unreported violations
+- Avoid legal and financial risk from unreported violations

 Setting up a system: